Dailer/RCausticMass/README.md

 # Caustic Mass Estimator for Galaxy Clusters
-This is an R implementation of the Caustic Mass Estimator for Galaxy Clusters developed in Python by Gifford et al. (see https://github.com/giffordw/CausticMass)
+This is an R implementation of the Caustic Mass Estimator for Galaxy Clusters developed in Python by [Gifford et al.](https://github.com/giffordw/CausticMass)

 Code Usage
 ----------